markstewie/craft-deploy/readme.md

 and simply change the domain to that of your local dev site.
 - Then run `gulp` and start developing your awesome site.
 - When ready to build minified versions for production there is a `gulp build` task.
 - Deploy to your server with Bluegg's awesome original Capistrano setup which follows.
-(Original Repo)[https://github.com/Bluegg/craft-deploy].
+[Original Repo](https://github.com/Bluegg/craft-deploy).

 - - -
 ## Original instructions from Bluegg follows.